EU's top diplomat urges US to reconsider dropping Ukrainian aid from stop-gap budget bill

 The training is part of a broader package of support for Ukraine that includes a pledge of 2.3 billion pounds ($2.8 billion) of anti-tank weapons, rocket systems and other hardware this year.

-Shapps, who took over as defense secretary from predecessor Ben Wallace in August, said he also spoke with Ukrainian President Volodymyr Zelenskyy in recent days about Britain’s Royal Navy helping to defend commercial vessels in the Black Sea.
+Shapps, who took over as defense secretary from predecessor Ben Wallace in August, said he also spoke with Zelenskyy in recent days about Britain’s Royal Navy helping to defend commercial vessels in the Black Sea.
 He did not provide details.

-He added that U.K. defense companies should consider setting up production in Ukraine.

-“Particularly in the west of the country, I think the opportunity now is to bring more things in country, and not just training.
-We’re seeing BAE, for example, move into manufacturing in country,” he said, referring to the leading British defense and aerospace manufacturer.
-“I’m keen to see other British companies do their bit as well by doing the same thing.”

 For more coverage of the war in Ukraine, visit: https://apnews.com/hub/russia-ukraine